 Is your car creaking when cornering or is there play in a ball joint? has your steering rack boot worn or split?
-Auto Experts Medway in Chatham Medway can replace or renew all types of suspension ball joints and components.
+Autoexperts Medway in Gillingham can replace or renew all types of suspension ball joints and components.

 A ball joint is a spherical bearing that connects the control arms to the steering knuckles.
 They are used on virtually every vehicle made and work similarly to the ball-and-socket design of the human hip joint

 A ball joint is used for allowing free movement in two directions at the same time, including rotating.
 Combining two such joints with control arms enables motion in all three directions, allowing the front end of a vehicle to be steered and a spring and shock absorber suspension to make the ride comfortable.
 The modern ball joint used on vehicles today are sealed ball joints, they do not require lubrication as they are “lubed for life”.